alda-lang/alda/doc/scores-and-parts.md

   clarinet "bar": e8 f g a b2
   ```

-- When making a group, every member of the group must be either a) a new instance of an instrument, or b) an existing instrument _with a nickname_.
+- When making a group, every member of the group must be either a) a new
+  instance of an instrument, or b) an existing instrument _with an alias_.

   Combining the two is not allowed because it can lead to situations where it isn't clear which instrument instance should be used.